borntofrappe/game-development/02 Breakout/Breakout 7/README.md

-Modify the table returned by `LevelMarker:createMap()`, to provide a more varied, random configuration of bricks.
+# Breakout 7

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Breakout — Final`.

+## Skip

 The idea is to pass the level to the `LevelMaker` function, and have this integer influence the structure of the table.
 With a higher level, for instance, you can include more bricks, or bricks of a different color, appearance.

-## Skip

 The idea is to include bricks in rows and columns, but skip cells with a definite probability.